Helen Zille elected as DA federal council chair

 The meeting also received the report back from a review panel which was commissioned in the wake of the 2019 general elections in which the DA lost support for the first time.

-It is understood that most speakers at the meeting on Saturday spoke in support of the party going to an early congress.
+It is understood that most speakers at the meeting on Saturday supported the party going to an early congress.

+The election of a new Chairperson of Federal Council presents an opportunity of renewal and change for the DA.
+We congratulate @helenzille on her election and look forward to the new energy, ideas and vigour that she will bring.https://t.co/OSiagJgiU2— Democratic Alliance (@Our_DA) October 20, 2019

 Zille’s candidature came out of left field when she announced her intention to stand for the position earlier in October after she was approached by party members.
 She beat Athol Trollip, Mike Waters and Thomas Walters, all senior party members, for the position.